caseyhoward/akka-streams-example/README.md

 + Machinery for transforming these descriptions into live stream processing graphs backed by Akka actors and implementing the Reactive Streams standard.

-We're going to use Akka Streams to count the number of times words are used in commments on each of the most popular sub-forums on Reddit.
+We're going to use Akka Streams to count the number of times words are used in comments on each of the most popular sub-forums on Reddit.
 (Recap: Reddit is structured with subreddits at the top level.
 Users can post links to subreddits and add comments to links.
 Links and comments can be voted 'up' or 'down' by users.)
 We're going to use Reddit's API to get a list of popular subreddits, get a list of popular links for each subreddit, and then get popular comments for each link.
 Finally, we'll persist word counts for the comments of each subreddit.

 Let's start with an overview of the types we'll be working with.